 - A child who has been mistreated and has not received competent care is twice as likely to abuse others as an adult.

 They may become more or less sexually active as adults and have distorted views of sex.
 They may be unable to trust themselves, their friends, or other adults in their lives.

 Sexual abuse at the hands of a clergy or anyone else will affect a child for the rest of his or her life.
 You can seek psychiatric treatment, pray, or take every measure possible, but the truth of the matter is: you can never, never undo sexual abuse, especially when it comes to precious children.

 What Damages Can You Receive for Sexual Abuse?

-An experienced clergy abuse lawyer may be able to help you recover the following if the main elements of your case can be established:
+Keep in mind that determining the average settlement for clergy abuse doesn’t mean you will receive that amount in your case.
+All cases vary in a number of ways, all of which affect the potential value of a case.
+An experienced Houston clergy abuse lawyer may be able to help you recover the following if the main elements of your case can be established:

 - Bills for medical care, including treatment from psychologists and other professionals to help you cope with the emotional consequences of sexual abuse